horriblenoises/waterwayplastics/README.md

 # waterway
-An iffy implementation of Home Assistant integration
+An iffy implementation of Home Assistant integration for a Waterway Plastics Oasis pool controller.

 Thank you to S10XtremeNLow's for sharing your NodeRed solution.